Our Story

 Evans has been proudly developing a tradition of fine workmanship for over 60 years in the Royal Arcade, Melbourne CBD.
 Evans has since established itself as a boutique workshop specialising in leather items of value and is well regarded amongst designers, fashionistas and retailers.

 The story of Evans began in September 1956 with the opening of the workshop adding to the diverse specialty and boutiques shops within the Royal Arcade.
-A highly skilled European migrant, Mr. Evans practiced his leather-making craft among aspiring Melbourne fashion designers.
+A highly skilled European migrant, Evan Skliros (later to be better known as Mr. Evans) practiced his leather-making craft among aspiring Melbourne fashion designers.

 Photo – A young Mr. Evans in the early Royal Arcade shopfront in the late 1950s.

-Changes in fashion and the use of labour overseas for manafacturing coincided with a natural shift of the workshop towards shoe, handbag and leather repairs.
-Dyeing and shoe covering to match wedding or designer dresses became in-demand services, particularly among upper class clientele.
+Changes in the Australian fashion landscape with a shift towards overseas manafacturing coincided with a natural shift of the workshop towards shoe, handbag and leather repairs.

 Photo – Mr. Evans in the shopfront with bridal shoes in the display.
 Bridal coverings remain a popular service with many generational customers sometimes coming in on the recommendation of their mothers- who remember getting their wedding shoes done at Evans.

 Evans quickly became popular amongst Melbournians as the workshop became established as a destination for the more difficult and unusual jobs.
-While demand for the speciality work at Evans grew the main workshop remained centralised within the Royal Arcade to ensure quality craftsmanship could be maintained.
+The main workshops remained centralised within the Royal Arcade to ensure quality craftsmanship could be maintained.

 Renovation of Evans and the Royal Arcade